Meet the Speakers!

 If you are in business today, you are in the business of relationships.
 The skills of communicating effectively, working with diverse multi-generational teams, setting clear expectations, giving and receiving feedback, navigating differing opinions, resolving conflict, working remotely, and holding others accountable can be the most important skills you will ever develop as a leader.

-In this presentation you will learn the keys to success in each of these areas and how to build relationships strong enough to handle the pressures and tensions inherent in building, leading and/or being a part of a dynamic, engaged, fast changing, high-performance, creative, collaborative team.
-This presentation is guaranteed to change the way you work, interact, solve problems, innovate, manage, and lead your business!
+In this presentation, attendees learned the keys to success in each of these areas and how to build relationships strong enough to handle the pressures and tensions inherent in building, leading, and/or being part of a dynamic, engaged, fast-changing, high-performance, creative, and collaborative team.
+This presentation changed the way participants worked, interacted, solved problems, innovated, managed, and led their businesses.

-After attending this workshop leaders will be able to:
+After attending this workshop, leaders were able to:

-- Use The 5 Levels of Maturity Framework to guide, coach, and mentor others to excellence and greater levels of performance.
+- Use The 5 Levels of Maturity Framework to guide, coach, and mentor others toward excellence and higher levels of performance.

-- Resolve conflict when it happens so it doesn’t slow down the pace of business.
+- Resolve conflict when it happened so it did not slow down the pace of business.

-- Give feedback more consistently and more effectively to increase engagement scores.
+- Give feedback more consistently and effectively to increase engagement scores.

-- Hold others accountable in a way that doesn’t damage trust and builds loyalty.
+- Hold others accountable in a way that did not damage trust and instead built loyalty.

 - Lead change more effectively and increase business acumen.

-- Navigate differing opinions and keep focused on the business of serving your customer.
+- Navigate differing opinions while remaining focused on serving the customer.

 - Better communicate, collaborate, innovate, and set expectations to improve teamwork.

-- Build a culture of high speed and high performance that will retain your top talent.
+- Build a culture of high speed and high performance that retained top talent.

 Tracie Sponenberg - General Session and Breakfast, Afternoon Workshop #3